IdeaBridge/AapliDocs/docs/configuration/SSO Settings/sso_userpanel.md

 4. **Provider:** This column indicates the available SSO providers that the admin can choose from.
 Two options are provided: Azure and Onpremise AD.
 The admin can select one of these Active Directory providers for setting up SSO.

-{% include image.html file="sso_userpanel.jpg" class="docimage" url="https://admin.aapli.co/admin/configurations/sso-setting" alt="SSO Settings" caption="SSO Settings; User Panel" %}
+{% include image.html file="sso_userpanel.jpg" class="image175" url="https://admin-dev.aapli.app/admin/configurations/sso-setting" alt="SSO Settings" caption="SSO Settings; User Panel" %}

 5. **Actions Column:** This column provides interactive options for each SSO setting.
 The available actions may include: